Local Development Plan (LDP)

 The Adopted West Lothian Local Development Plan 2018:

-On the 4 September 2018, the council adopted the first West Lothian Local Development Plan for West Lothian (LDP1), in accordance with the Town and Country Planning (Scotland) Act 1997 (as amended) and Town and Country Planning (Development Planning) (Scotland) Regulations 2008.
+On the 4 September 2018, the council adopted the West Lothian Local Development Plan (LDP1) in accordance with the Town and Country Planning (Scotland) Act 1997 (as amended) and Town and Country Planning (Development Planning) (Scotland) Regulations 2008.

-Together with the Edinburgh and South East Scotland Strategic Development Plan 2013 (SDP1), the West Lothian Local Development Plan 2018 forms the Development Plan for this area and has legal status in decision making on planning applications (together with the relevant statutory supplementary guidance which explains in greater detail how planning policies will be implemented).
+Together with the Edinburgh and South East Scotland Strategic Development Plan 2013 (SDP1), the West Lothian Local Development Plan 2018 forms the Development Plan for this area and has legal status in decision making on planning applications together with the relevant statutory Supplementary Guidance (SG) which explains in greater detail how planning policies will be implemented.

 The LDP can be viewed at West Lothian Civic Centre, Howden South Road, Livingston, West Lothian EH54 6FF during normal opening hours (Monday - Thursday 8.30am - 5pm and on a Friday 8.30am - 4pm.

-Printed copies of the West Lothian Local Development Plan 2018 are available to purchase for the sum of £75 (inclusive of £5 postal/packaging charge).
-Please note that if collecting from the Civic Centre, there will be no delivery charge.
+Printed copies of the West Lothian Local Development Plan 2018 are also available to purchase for the sum of £75 (inclusive of £5 postal/packaging charge).
+Please note that if collecting from the Civic Centre, there is no delivery charge.
 Payments can be made by credit or debit card or by cheque to 'West Lothian Council'.

 |Cost (for pick up only)||Cost (including post & package)|

 |Adopted Local Development Plan 2018 (including Proposals Maps)||£70||£75|